Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

      printf("Fail to regester the callback.");
    ```

 2. Define and register `disabled_cb()` callback.
-It will be called when the SoftAP is disabled.
+It is called when the SoftAP is disabled.
    `code` indicates the cause of disabling.
    ```
    static void __disabled_cb(softap_error_e error, softap_disabled_cause_e code, void *data)